LauraRuis/VAST2017/PROCESS.md

 Also made csv file per day per gate.

+Made final prototype (sketch) and to-do list for this prototype to be finished (see process file).

 **Summary of day 5**
 - Decided to try to link all of our visualizations in the last wek
 - Converted parallel coordinates from v4 to v3